-- properly fitted, a life jacket or Personal Flotation Device (PFD) can prevent a tragedy. - 4.
-Watch the weather: Know local weather conditions and prepare for electrical storms.
-Watch local news programs.
-Stop boating as soon as you see or hear a storm. - 5.
-Stay well hydrated by drinking plenty of bottled water. - 6.
-Maintain constant supervision.
+- 6. Maintain constant supervision.
 Watch students around any water environment (pool, stream, lake, tub, toilet, bucket of water), no matter what skills your student has acquired and no matter how shallow the water. - 7.
-Supervisors/Adults should have a CPR certification.
+Supervisors/Adults must have a CPR certification.
 Knowing these skills can be important around the water and you will expand your capabilities in providing care for your students.
-Personal survival techniques should be taught in the event of the participants falling into the water, getting caught in quicksand, snagged on trees, etc. Leaders of fishing trips should have a current first aid certificate, be competent swimmers with a good knowledge of basic lifesaving. - 8.
-It could be hot and sunny, so instruct students to bring a hat and sunscreen.
+Personal survival techniques must be taught in the event of the participants falling into the water, getting caught in quicksand, snagged on trees, etc. Leaders of fishing trips must have a current first aid certificate, be competent swimmers with a good knowledge of basic lifesaving. - 8.
+It could be not and sunny, so instruct students to bring a hat and sunscreen.
 Even on cloudy days, sunburn is possible.
 Recommend to students to bring a waterproof formula with an SPF of at least 30.
 However, especially when boating or swimming, do not put sun screen on your forehead or water will wash it down into your eyes.
 Protect your forehead with a sun hat or visor with a chin strap. - 9.
 Wear appropriate clothing.
 It could be cold, foggy, windy or drizzly, so warm, layered clothing is recommended.
 Have everyone wear tennis shoes or boating shoes with good treads that cover the entire foot.
-Each student should have an extra pair of shoes and socks. - 10.
+Each student must have an extra pair of shoes and socks. - 10.
 Cameras, identification guides and binoculars are all good ideas to take when out on the water. - 11.
 Call the contractor or charter in charge of the area for updated information.
 Call as you are planning and again right before your trip. - 12.
 Be sure to check state and local requirements, before boating as there are different rules and regulations for operator-age, safety equipment, etc. in different parts of the country.
 Obtain information from local officials on tides, danger areas and fishing regulations. - 13.
 Develop a float plan.
 Be sure to provide administration and parents detailed plans of the trip.
 Include arrival and departure times, cast off times, on-water duration, and activities to be performed on the water. - 14.
 Hooks are sharp, be careful when handling, casting, retrieving, and removing them from fish. - 15.
 If your bait or casting plug gets stuck, do not pull back hard.
 If you do, and it comes loose, it can fly back at you like a bullet and hurt you. - 16.
 Teach the appropriate way to handle the types of fish that can be caught to avoid injury to the fish and the angler. - 17.
 Make sure all anglers hear and understand how to handle and operate the rod and reel, including the grip, operating the reel, stance and casting technique.